How to Buy Foreclosures at Auctions in 5 Steps

 There are several major pitfalls that you must be aware of when deciding to buy a foreclosed home for real estate investing.
 The first thing to know is that not all liens get wiped out in a foreclosure auction.
 In particular, tax liens stay with the property.
 My business partners and I once purchased a property with a $7,000 tax lien attached to it, and guess what?
 We had to pay for it.

 I’ve also read horror stories about people buying the second mortgage when they thought they were buying a first.
-If a home has a first mortgage and a second mortgage and the first initiates a foreclosure, the second will be wiped out when the home is sold at auction.
+If a home has a first and second mortgage and the first initiates a foreclosure, the second will be wiped out when the home is sold at auction.
 But if the second initiates the foreclosure (which is rare, but does happen sometimes), the first mortgage stays on the home.
 If you buy that second mortgage, you will be required to pay the first mortgage, or they could foreclose on the home.

 For that reason, it’s important to have an understanding of how property liens work.
 The most important thing, though, is just to make sure you are bidding on the first mortgage and there aren’t any tax liens that will stay on the property if you purchase it at auction.
 You can look for second mortgages and tax liens at the county courthouse as well, but I would recommend — especially when just starting out — to ask a title company, such as Chicago Title or First American Title, to run a title report for you.
 These usually cost about $150, but it’s better to be safe than sorry.
 These reports will let you know if there are any other liens on the property.
 If you would prefer not to pay for a title report, most counties have a searchable website for the Clerk and Recorder’s Office, which can help you to determine whether there are any other liens on the property.